hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

   providing the data to populate the Appraisal Institute's Green and Energy Efficient Addendum or directly export data to the local MLS.
-Doing this can help increase the value of EE in the real estate transaction and provide greater incentive and investment opportunity for home owners to fund energy efficiency upgrades.
+Doing this can help increase the value of EE in the real estate transaction and provide greater incentive and investment opportunity for homeowners to fund energy efficiency upgrades.

 National Opportunities